Tablas Creek Esprit de Tablas Adelaida District 2014

 Tablas Creek is a unique winery in California seamlessly marrying Old World and New World winemaking and setting the standard for Rhone varietals in California.
 What could be cooler?

 At over $50 a bottle it's not a bargain hunter's Rhône Ranger of choice but this is for lovers of Châteauneuf du Pape and in that proper context it's worth every penny.

 The Tablas Creek Esprit de Tablas is as close as you will get to Châteauneuf du Pape in California being made with vines propagated from budwood cuttings from the Château de Beaucastel estate.
 Again in 2014 Mourvedre takes the lead as the wine is crafted with a blend of 40% Mourvedre, 35% Grenache, 20% Syrah, and 5% Counoise.
-The 2014 vintage was the third drought year in a row with a pleasing, warm summer and a very cool August before warming up again in September.
+The 2014 vintage was the third drought year on the trot with a pleasing, warm summer and a very cool August before warming up again in September.
 The grapes were harvested in mid-October and fermented with native yeasts.
 After pressing, the wines rested in large 1200-gallon French oak foudres until bottling in June of 2016.
 98 points.

 How to Enjoy